 But there are significant benefits for all MCCU students who take part in a “first-class” scheme, both on and off the pitch.
 Former England captain Michael Atherton, a Cambridge graduate, has argued that the scheme’s first-class status is part of what makes university an attractive proposition for talented young cricketers unsure of their long-term career prospects in and out of the game.

 The university system, Atherton says, “acts as buffer between amateur and professional game”.
 It delays the speed at which young players commit themselves to, and become narrowed by, the occupational demands of professional sport.
 Students can find their own way, and aren’t pushed into following either sport or education – they can choose both.

 Having spent three years examining the experiences of this cricketing population, I agree with Atherton.
-My own research – which is due to be published soon – has shown that MCCU centres of excellence are more than just a route into professional cricket.
+My own research has shown that MCCU centres of excellence are more than just a route into professional cricket.
 By combining a vocational experience with higher education, they can really help young people at a transitional period of their lives.

 The young men and women who choose the MCCU route have the opportunity to experiment with a cricket identity without commitment, while exploring what else they are capable of.
 The scheme gives student players the space to consider what they want from their lives and careers, working on their education and sporting prowess as they go.

 During their time as university cricketers, the players experience a tension between aspiration and reality.
 The MCCU system teaches them about the working lifestyles of professional cricketers and the associated pressures of travelling, staying away from home and playing on a daily basis.
 By balancing play and study, the students are forced to consider what cricket means in relation to their own futures.

 For some, the experience helps them to realise that cricket is the path they want to follow and that the MCCU will help them to achieve their ambition.
 For others, however, being an MCCU student dilutes their cricketing identity, but helps them to look for and develop other meaningful career options.